upenn-nets-2120/student-tests/README.md

 This framework is for having student created tests that are run against each other.

 The `testit-server` directory has a docker container that runs a database and server to store test cases.
 It should be run separately, and permanently up, probably on some EC2 instance.
-More instructions in that folder.
+More instructions are in that folder.

 The `example-autograder` directory provides an example autograder that uses this student test case framework.
-More instructions in that folder.
+More instructions are in that folder.

 ## How to Use As a Instructor/Administrator